jvverde/loginalert/README.md

 vim .env
 ```
 And set the variables *TOKEN* and *CHAT_ID* with the previous obtained values.

 Save the *.env*

-Now test it by send Hello message
+Now test it by send a *Hello World* message
 ```bash
 ./send-telegram.sh "Hello World"
 ```
-If everything is ok you should have received a Hello World on you telegram client
+If everything is ok you should have received a *Hello World* on you telegram client

-You can exit from you bash to discart TOKEN variable from environment
+Now exit from you bash tin order o discart TOKEN variable from environment
 ```bash
 exit
 ```
-Send a secon messages
+Send a second messages
 ```bash
 ./send-telegram.sh "My second message"
 ```

+Thats it!